litaio/lita/README.md

 Adapters will likely require some configuration to be able to connect.
 See the documentation for the adapter for details.

 Without installing an adapter, you can use the default shell adapter to chat with Lita in your terminal.
-Lita doesn't respond to any messages by default, however, so you'll want to add some new behavior to Lita via handlers.
+Lita doesn't respond to many messages by default, however, so you'll want to add some new behavior to Lita via handlers.

 ## Handlers